othercriteria/vibectl/examples/k8s-sandbox/chaos-monkey/README.md

 - Continuously checks the status of each service
 - Monitors response times and availability
 - Reports service health with color-coded status indicators
-- Tracks service degradation and recovery over time
+- Tracks service degradation and recovery over time (retaining 1000 most recent health checks)
 - Provides detailed pod status information

 ## How It Works